imixs/imixs-workflow/src/site/markdown/deployment/index.md

 # Deployment
 The Imixs-Workflow engine can be deployed in various ways depending on the kind of the application and server environment.
 As the Imixs-Workflow engine is based on Java EE, the components are typically deployed into a container (EJB or Web Container).
-The deployment descriptors can be used to configure various details and the behavior of the Imixs-Worklfow engine.
+The deployment descriptors can be used to configure various details and the behavior of the Imixs-Workflow engine.
 This concept gives the flexibility to setup the Imixs-Workflow engine individually for custom environments and infrastructure.

 ## Maven
 All components of Imixs-Workflow are build with Maven which makes it easy to add them into a Maven based project.
 The following example adds the Imixs-Workflow Engine and the Imixs REST API into a maven based project: